-• intended and controlled flaring or venting of natural gas or hydrocarbons, including venting through properly functioning pressure relief valves or pressure safety valves.
+intended and controlled flaring or venting of natural gas or hydrocarbons, including venting through properly functioning pressure relief valves or pressure safety valves that is part of planned pipeline maintenance or normal operation.

 Companies will be required to supply an estimation of rate of release and total volume released when they report incidents to OERS.
-For the purposes of estimating release rate, companies can use the following formula6:
+For the purposes of estimating release rate, companies can use the following formula: